 A suggested scheme was also published, written by Joan Fryer, Headquarters Recorder, while making it clear that it was only suggestions, not necessarily a final plan:

 "The idea behind this new step is that there should be a World Wide Fellowship of Guiding, consisting of all those who have taken the Promise, but who, for some reason or other, are unable to carry on actively with their companies or packs, districts or counties, and who desire keenly to remain part of the Movement and to keep the Guide ideals alive in their hearts.
 The name Guidons was suggested by the Founder, a Guidon being a pennant which was carried by leaders of the knights when showing the way to their followers.
 (Guidons are also carried to-day by Dragoon Regiments).
-The Chief Scout felt that the name Guidons was appropriate in that old Guides, knowing what Guiding meant to them as Guides and in many cases as Guiders, and what the ideals have meant and still meant o them, can be the Guidons of the Guide Movement - showing the way the young should go and where possible lending a hand. a suggestion has been made that the World Order of Guides (and possibly of Girl Scouts) might be used as a name for the whole Fellowship and that the title Guidons could be used for groups formed in Great Britain or elsewhere.
-It is quite probably that if this scheme was taken up in other countries they would wish to have their own name, as several schemes with different titles are already in existence.
+The Chief Scout felt that the name Guidons was appropriate in that old Guides, knowing what Guiding meant to them as Guides and in many cases as Guiders, and what the ideals have meant and still meant to them, can be the Guidons of the Guide Movement - showing the way the young should go and where possible lending a hand.
+A suggestion has been made that the World Order of Guides (and possibly of Girl Scouts) might be used as a name for the whole Fellowship and that the title Guidons could be used for groups formed in Great Britain or elsewhere.
+It is quite probable that if this scheme was taken up in other countries they would wish to have their own name, as several schemes with different titles are already in existence.
 Organisation - It is suggested that each county, division, district or even company shall form its own group with a Recorder to undertake the secretarial work.
 Each group would be run according to its needs, in co-operation with the local Commissioner.
 Membership would be open to all those with a year's Guide service in any capacity (minimum age to be decided later).
 Suggested Activities - When possible Guidons should be given the opportunity to: a) Attend an Annual Reunion on Thinking Day, and any other meetings that may be arranged. b) Take an interest in Guiding locally, nationally and internationally. c) Give occasional help to the Movement and join in events connected with old company or district. d) Welcome and offer hospitality to other Guidons and to Guides and Girl Scouts from Overseas.
 It is hoped that this scheme will also help to absorb some of the older Rangers.
 Guiding is, and always must remain, a Movement for Youth, and the children must always come first.
 Surely a leaven of "Old Guides" with their experience and love of Guiding, still linked with the Movement they loved and which meant so much to them, can only help to strengthen our Movement.
 There may even be some who in the past have slipped away, but now as members of the Fellowship would give occasional help to Guiders or Commissioners, companies or packs.
 Again, it would be the present-day Brownies and Guides who would benefit.
 The "Old Guides Fellowship" is not a new idea, for it has been simmering in the minds of many, both in this country and Overseas, and quite a number of local schemes have been started."

 In November 1936, a further article appeared in "The Guider".
-It was headed "Old Guides" - so it looks like by that point the "Guidons" name had already been dropped.
+It was headed "Old Guides" - so it looks like in less than a year the "Guidons" name had already been dropped.
 "Old Guides.
 As conditions vary so much in each locality, Headquarters are most anxious that there shall be no red tape nor a set scheme laid down for Old Guide groups.
 In some cases county, division or district groups are being formed, in others companies already have their own schemes for keeping in touch with their old members and the two following reports may give ideas to those who are thinking of starting an Old Guide group or circle attached to their own company." information was given on the 1st Putney Old Guides Circle, and 1st Streatham Hill Company's Old Guides Association.
 The article then continued "I am continually being asked if Guiders who are doing 'active Guiding' may join Old Guide groups and if Rangers who are also Guiders or Cubmistresses in other companies and packs are eligible if they still want to keep in touch with their old company.
 Here again there need be no hard and fast rule, for I am quite certain that past and present Guiders would tremendously appreciate the chance of meeting together sometimes and therefore active Guiders will always be welcome at Old Guide gatherings.
 Guiders and Rangers who are also Lieutenants or Tawny Owls, will naturally not be able to attend all Old Guide activities as their time will (or should) be taken up working with their own companies and packs, but it is most natural that a Ranger who is now a Guider will occasionally like to feel she can meet her old friends who were with her in the Ranger company, and there is no reason whatever why they and other Guiders should not join in Old Guide activities when it is possible.
 Joan Fryer, Headquarters Recorder, 'Old Guides'."

 In January 1937 was advertised a meeting for Old Guides groups at County, Division, District and Unit level.
 In 1937 the first national Old Guides conference was held, at which it was decided that a special tie would be worn, in navy with red and green stripes - but they opted not to have a special Promise badge.